noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 ![19022015](http://telecomlobby.com/Images/19022015.webp)

+Before being tortured due to a scam to steal my business where I was working on February 19th 2015.
+As you can see my baldness was not at all pronounced, now August 2020 I am completely bald and irregular in shape.

 ### Videos about electronic violations

 On 27 of June of 2020 I was violated by the wireless brain machine interface, a shell that someone has hacked in the military remote neural monitoring network in Barcelona by a crew without any doubt contracted by the Catalan big noble family to magnify the suicide business.
 The **security analysis** [[13]](http://telecomlobby.com/RNMnetwork/ES/catalan_technological_system.htm) is public and it's done by the Murcia university.